 1. To inform people with hearing loss, their families, friends and the community at large, on the nature and impacts of hearing loss and ways of coping with it.

-2. To provide referral services for the assistance of and guidance of people with hearing difficulties.
+2. To provide assistance and guidance for people living with hearing difficulties.

-5. To represent the interests of people on matters pertaining to hearing loss and hearing healthcare.
+4. To represent the interests of members on matters pertaining to hearing loss and hearing healthcare.